nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If order is not specified, it will default to ascending order.

 Examples:
-* `sortByDeadline` Sorts tasks by deadline in ascending order.
+* `sortByDeadline` sorts tasks by deadline in ascending order.
-* `sortByDeadline o/desc` Sorts tasks by deadline in descending order.
+* `sortByDeadline o/desc` sorts tasks by deadline in descending order.

 ### Sorting the task list by priority: `sortByPriority`